Sean-w94/atmos/article/article.md

 For any server task that involves shuffling data around, [Node streams][] are almost always the right way to go.
 They're essentially an implementation of asynchronous functional programming, where the immutable objects are binary chunks of a data set (or actual objects in the case of object streams).
 They've been called "arrays in time", and that's a great way to think about them.

 With streams we can process data in a memory-controlled way.
 In this particular project that's of no major benefit because we're only taking in 8 bytes per vote, and sending out floating point numbers to every connection when a percentage changes.
-The size of the pipeline is not a problem in our case.
+Pipeline capacity is not a problem in our case.

 The main benefit of streams in this project is the ability to architect data-flow as a pipeline.